rabbah/nimbella-cli/doc/README.md

 Build state is determined as follows:

-If the build is triggered by _package.json_, the directory is considered _built_ if and only if:
+If the build is triggered by `package.json`, and `package.json` does not contain a `build` script, the directory is considered _built_ if and only if:

 *   It contains a _package-lock.json_ (if run with `npm`) or _yarn.lock_ (if run with `yarn`) and a _node\_modules_ directory, both of which are newer than the _package.json_.
 If both _package-lock.json_ and _yarn.lock_ are present, the newer of the two is used in this determination.

-If the build employs a script, then the directory is considered _built_ if and only if:
+If the build employs a script, including the case where `package.json` includes a `build` script, then the directory is considered _built_ if and only if:

 *   The directory containing the script also contains a file called `.built`.